Television Antenna Service Policy

-This policy applies to all properties owned by NSW Land and Housing Corporation (LAHC) and managed by FACS Housing and is extended to all tenancies managed by FACS Housing on behalf of Aboriginal Housing Office.
+This policy applies to all properties owned by NSW Land and Housing Corporation (LAHC) and managed by DCJ Housing and is extended to all tenancies managed by DCJ Housing on behalf of Aboriginal Housing Office.

-LAHC maintains the properties and FACS Housing manage the tenancies in accordance with:
+LAHC maintains the properties and DCJ Housing manage the tenancies in accordance with:

 - Residential Tenancies Act 2010 and Regulations

 - The terms of the residential tenancy agreement